fallback

 A powerful ally

 A website accessibility statement is a powerful document.
-One that is properly written, following a professional website accessibility audit, will do two extremely important tasks for you and your business.
+One that is properly written, following a professional web audit, will do two extremely important tasks for you and your business.

 The Equality Act